sigpwned/jsonification/README.md

 ### Streaming Push

 In this mode, Jsonification allows the users to "push" parse events to be written on demand via method call.
-This generator writes events directly to the underlying stream, so it's an excellent way to generate very large JSON documents or fragments.
+This generator writes events directly to the underlying stream, so it's an excellent way to generate very large JSON documents or fragments without keeping the entire document in memory.

     try {
         try (JsonGenerator g=new JsonGenerator(writer)) {